SpeedStar863/AP-Physics/AP_Physics_1_Guide.md

 ## Lesson 4

 Our final lesson will be focused on two-dimensional motion.
 Ensure your geometry is up-to-par because shapes will play a role in concepts and calculations.
 Graphs will be a significant factor in the content as well.
+We will be using degrees, but using radians is common too.
+Configure your calculator to fit the scenario.
 Let's dive in.

 ### Vector Components